 We have a dedicated problem loan resolution team comprised of associates from our credit, senior leadership, risk and accounting teams that meets frequently to ensure that watch list and problem credits are identified early and actively managed.
 We work to identify potential losses in a timely manner and proactively manage the problem credits to minimize losses.
-For the three months ended March 31, 2021, we did not record a provision for credit losses.
+For the six months ended June 30, 2021, we recorded an immaterial provision for credit losses.